-Adolescents may have a mature conceptual understanding of death, but they still experience challenges adjusting to the death of a close family member or friend.22 This is especially true if the individual who died was an important attachment figure and caregiver who provided nurturing and emotional support for the adolescent and would have helped buffer other stressors that the child may experience later in life.
-Although they are capable of rational thinking, adolescents, like adults, nonetheless, benefit from additional explanation and discussion in addition to emotional support.
+Adolescents may have a mature conceptual understanding of death, but they still experience challenges adjusting to the death of a close family member or friend.21 Although they are capable of rational thinking, adolescents, like adults, nonetheless benefit from additional explanation and discussion in addition to emotional support.
 Although they often turn to peers for support and assistance in many situations, after the death of a close family member or friend, they can benefit from the additional physical and emotional presence of adults.
 Unfortunately, many adolescents receive limited explanation or support after a death.
 Often, surviving caregivers rely on them to take on more adult responsibilities, such as contributing to the care of younger siblings and performing more chores within the home, and may count on them to serve the role of a confidante and source of emotional support for the caregivers themselves.
-Pediatricians may be able to assist in such cases by encouraging adult caregivers to identify their own support, such as through faith-based organizations, community-based support groups or professional counseling, and encouraging the adults to avoid depending on adolescents to take on adult responsibilities that are not appropriate to their developmental level and/or that interfere with the adolescent's personal development.
+Pediatricians may be able to assist in such cases by encouraging adult caregivers to identify their own support, such as through faith-based organizations, community-based support groups, or professional counseling.

 Juniors or seniors in high school are at a point in their development when they may be particularly vulnerable to difficulties in coping with the death of a close family member or friend.
 This is a time of heightened academic demands, and the common short-term negative effect on academic productivity may be compounded by the high level of academic scrutiny characteristic of applying to college.
-Completing high school and leaving family to pursue their own education or career is a challenging transition for adolescents who choose to pursue postgraduate education and often involves stress and ambivalence.
+Completing high school and leaving family to pursue their own education or career is a challenging transition for adolescents and often involves stress and ambivalence.
 A recent death can exacerbate academic and personal challenges.
-Youth anticipating leaving home for school or a career may feel guilty about leaving other family members who are grieving or worry that they will have difficulty coping when separated from their family, friends, and familiar supports.
+Youth anticipating leaving home for school or career may feel guilty about leaving other family members who are grieving or worry that they will have difficulty coping when separated from their family, friends, and familiar supports.
 These young people may arrive in college to face peers who are unaware of their loss, unfamiliar with how best to provide them with support, and focused on pursuits and activities that seem incongruous with their grief.
-The food, people, and settings that normally provide these young people solace and comfort may be lacking at a time when they are most needed.
-Pediatricians can support these adolescents by staying connected with them during the transition and helping them and their families identify supports and resources at college and in their family's community.14 Similar challenges also face youth that choose not to pursue postgraduate education but need to transition to new work settings and/or living independently.
+The food, people, and settings that normally provide them solace and comfort may be lacking at a time when they are most needed.
+Pediatricians can support these adolescents by staying connected with them during the transition and helping them and their families identify supports and resources at college and in their family's community.13